Tradeceeds/tradeceeds/README.md

 btcaddr | Bitcoin Address linked to your Bitshares Address btsacct| Bitshares Account Name

+**NOTICE TO BTCCORE OWNERS**

-**Once you have received your bitcoin address, initialize it by depositing at least 0.01 BTC.
-Each address or bitshares account is qualified to make a transfer request from a minimum of 0.00001 up to 3 times the total amount received by the linked bitcoin address.**
+*Once you have received your bitcoin address, initialize it by depositing **at least 0.01 BTC**.
+Each address or bitshares account is qualified to make a transfer request from a minimum of 0.00001 up to 3 times the total amount received by the linked bitcoin address.
+Do not request if you have never funded your account.*

 ## Transfer Request